katiemoc/lessismore/README.md

     **Number of Ingredients and Rating:**
     - **Null Hypothesis:** The missingness of the `rating` of a recipe depends on the number of `ingredients` it takes to make.
-    - **Alternate Hypothesis:** The missingness of the `rating` of a recipe does not depend on the number of `ingredients` it takes to make.
+    - **Alternative Hypothesis:** The missingness of the `rating` of a recipe does not depend on the number of `ingredients` it takes to make.

-    After shuffling the `'rating_missing'` column and calculating the absolute difference in means 1000 times, the distribution for `'n_ingredients'`, compared to the observed value, is shown below:
+    After shuffling the `'rating_missing'` column and calculating the absolute difference in means 1000 times, the distribution of differences, compared to the observed value, is shown below:

     <iframe
     src="assets/ingr_test_fig.html"
-    width="800"
+    width="600"
     height="400"
     frameborder="0"
     ></iframe>